cameronbourke/react-async-poll/README.md

 Connects a React component to a polling instance.

 ### Arguments
-- `[intervalDuration]` (Number): If specified, this length of time in milliseconds will be used to determine how long till wait until the next call of the `[onInterval]` function once the returned promise resolves.
+- `[intervalDuration]` (Number): If specified, this length of time in milliseconds will be used to determine how long to wait until the next call of the `[onInterval]` function once the returned promise resolves.
 The default value is `60000`.
 - `[onInterval([ownProps], dispatch)]` (Function): If a `Promise` is returned, `[onInterval]` will initiate a `setTimeout` with the `[intervalDuration]` once the `Promise` has resolved.
 The `dispatch` parameter is only passed to `[onInterval]` if it is available in props, otherwise it will be `undefined`.

 ### Remarks